MEET THE STAFF

 Director of Operations

 Ronna joined us in February of 2019 and has been managing the daily operations of our offices flawlessly.
 She graduted from William Paterson University in NJ and is a certified teacher.
 Ronna has been trained as a Direct Support Provider through the Boggs Center at Rutgers University.
-She has also been certified as an administrator for the College of Direct Support to ensure all staff recieve the appropriate training and stay current with skills and certifications.
+She has also been certified as an administrator for the College of Direct Support to ensure all staff receive the appropriate training and stay current with skills and certifications.

 After serving with the US Army in Iraq, Mikie earned his teaching certification from the University of Wyoming.
 He taught in Wyoming, Taiwan, Alaska, and then Mikie was here in NJ when we opened in 2018.
 He returned to Wyoming to teach English at Farson-Eden HS, but then we called him back to StarThrower in June 2019.
 Now he develops individual plans for members to help them grow and learn, working directly with support coordinators to establish outcomes and achieve their goals.